SamSweere/xmm-epicpn-simulator/README.md

 - `emax`

 #### download
 - `num_processes`: How many processes should be run asynchrounosly.
+Recommended: As many CPUs as you have.
 - `top_n`: How many cutouts to download for given simulations.
 - `resolutions`: For every downloaded cutout, create images in these given resolutions
 - `snapshots`: A dictionary of to-be-used snapshots with the corresponding redshift (see e.g. [TNG100-1](https://www.tng-project.org/data/downloads/TNG100-1/)).
 The IllustrisTNG project has snapshots 0 - 99.